OlekOlaisen/Music-streaming-application/README.md

 ## Demo

-You can see a live demo of the application at: [Deezer-Preview](https://deezer-preview.netlify.app/)
+You can see a live demo of the application at: [Deezer-Preview](https://deezer-preview.netlify.app) or copy this link: https://deezer-preview.netlify.app